Slip and Fall Injuries From Dangerous Conditions

 A number of cases have addressed what is open and obvious under the circumstances, however, most cases are factually unique.
 This is why you should have professional legal counsel to help determine whether you have a case.
 The condition upon which you fell may be an ADA or building code violation, despite being open and obvious, and may defeat the defense because ADA standards and building codes are meant to protect the public from harm (protected class).

 “The Contractor Did It” Is Not A Defense For The Owner

 Many business owners think that they are off the hook for dangerous conditions on their property simply because they hired a contractor to do the work and because the city or county permitted or approved the work.

 In Florida, the property owner is responsible for a construction defect after accepting the work from the contractor.
 See Slavin v.
 Kay, 108 So.
 2d 452 (Fla.
 1958).
 Under Florida’s “Slavin doctrine,” a contractor, subcontractor, architect, or engineer is not held legally responsible after their work has been completed and accepted by the property owner even if the property owner has no knowledge of the construction defect.

 After work has been completed, legal liability rests on the property owner to perform regular inspections of their property and to look for latent defects that may cause injury.
 These claims are typically paid from the business’s commercial general liability policy.

-If you or a loved one have suffered an injury as a result of a premises liability issue, please contact a Lakeland slip and fall attorney to discuss the facts of your case.
-A consultation with a Lakeland slip and fall lawyer is free.
+If you or a loved one have suffered an injury as a result of a premises liability issue, please contact a local slip and fall attorney in Lakeland, Florida, to discuss the facts of your case.
+A consultation with a slip and fall lawyer at Russo Law is free.
 Please call to set up your appointment with an attorney.